itismohammadreza/powell/README.md

 ### Feature

 - implement config change (and read from config) in dialog component
-- remove extra styles for rtl in overlay.scss file (use dir=rtl instead).
+- remove extra styles for rtl in overlay.scss file (first: use dir=rtl instead and: use start and end instead of left and right).
 - implement live theme changing
 - fix bottomSheet fullscreen issue
 - fix cascadeSelect issue
-- change buttonSize and buttonFull and... into buttonProps property in dialogs
+- implement dialog header-less and footer-less styles